rhayes777/PyAutoFit/README.md

 **PyAutoFit** is a Python-based probablistic programming language that allows Bayesian inference techniques to be straightforwardly integrated into scientific modeling software. **PyAutoFit** specializes in:

-- **'Black box'** models with complex and expensive likelihood functions.
+- **Black box** models with complex and expensive likelihood functions.
 - Fitting **many different model parametrizations** to a data-set.
 - Modeling **extremely large-datasets** with a homogenous fitting procedure.
 - Automating complex model-fitting tasks via **transdimensional model-fitting pipelines**.